Molecular communication in one-dimensional channels with active transport and crowding: Methods

 where $H(\tau_F)$ is the Shannon entropy of the firing time distribution, defined as

+Since the information in our model is encoded in the time difference between two molecules, our model is a \emph{timing channel}.
+Further, our model accounts for excluded-volume interactions, meaning that no two molecules can occupy the same lattice site at the same time.
+Thus, crowding has been implicitly included in our model, unlike earlier models that consider independent information molecules.
+This makes our model more realistic in quasi-1D geometries compared to earlier studies \cite{eckford2010microchannel, farsad2011simple, farsad2014markov, eckford2009timing} when the communication channel might be approximated as a 1D channel where molecules travel from one end to another.

-We have carried out stochastic simulations for the 1D model and stored the firing time interval and detection time interval data.
-In general, the estimation of MI from samples of two random variables is not an easy problem.
+We have carried out stochastic simulations of the 1D model and stored the firing time interval and detection time interval data.
+In general, estimating MI from samples of two random variables is not an easy problem.
 However, using methods in \cite{holmes2019estimation}, we can obtain the MI between $\tau_F$ and $\tau_D$~\cite{sarkar2023efficacy}.
 It is important to note that below a certain threshold for the MI values, of the order of $~10^{-3}$ to $10^{-4}$, MI calculated using this method \cite{holmes2019estimation} does not give a good estimation.
-Also, the minimum sample size for firing and detection time intervals was kept at 10000, keeping in mind that current algorithms to calculate MI are strongly sample-size-dependent \cite{holmes2019estimation, sarkar2023efficacy}.
+Also, the minimum sample sizes for firing and detection time intervals were set to 10000, given that current algorithms for calculating MI are strongly sample-size-dependent \cite{holmes2019estimation, sarkar2023efficacy}.